 INTRODUCTION

 While deceased donors an important part of liver donor pool in western countries, living donors constitute an important portion of donor pool in many Asian countries including Turkey[1].
 The most important problem with living donor liver transplantation is the mortality and morbidity risk faced by completely healthy donor candidates due to a major surgery like liver resection.
 In order to minimize those risks, all living liver donor (LLD) candidates undergo investigations according to an algorithm consisting of biochemical blood tests and advanced radiological instruments[2].
 Incidental hemangioma, focal nodular hyperplasia, cystic lesions, median arcuate ligament, and ventricular septal defect have been rarely reported to be detected during investigations of LLD candidates[3-5].
-On the other hand, no publication other than our study has ever reported unusual findings such as cancer detected incidentally in liver or other intraabdominal organs during neither preoperative investigations nor in living donor hepatectomy (LDH) prıcedure[6].
+On the other hand, no publication other than our study has ever reported unusual findings such as cancer detected incidentally in liver or other intraabdominal organs during neither preoperative investigations nor in living donor hepatectomy (LDH) procedure[6].
 In this study we aimed to report two neuroendocrine tumor (NET) cases detected incidentally by us during our 12-year LDH experience.

 CASE REPORTS